JacobAPotter/NeuralSoundClassification/README.md

 Classifes the source of a sound as either a real instrument or a digital synthisizer.
 Inputs are mel-spectrograms generated from 3 second sound clips.
 In a given clip there is exactly one source, instrument or otherwise, at a time.
+The model successfully differentiates digitally recreated instruments from real instruments with 99% accuracy.